JPBGoe/py_detector_interface/README.md

 To source only for the current terminal window, go to the directory where this software is installed.
 Please type

-   $> source CMAKE_INSTALL_PREFIX/bin/py_detector_interface_env.sh
+   $> source py_detector_interface_env.sh

 which will set local environmental variables.
-They are only valid in the scope of this terminal.
+This needs to be done in every terminal.
+It requires that "/home/USERNAME/.local/bin" is part of your PATH variable.
+Otherwise change to the "build" directory of py_detector_interface" and execute the command there.

 ### Permanently source